astampoulis/makam-paper-funpearl/artifact/README.md

 of the paper.
 This contains the evaluation rules for the pattern matching extension (Chapter 6); we believe they should not have any surprises for somebody who has followed the paper up to that point, but we elide them for space reasons.
-This file is used in subsequent chapters to
+The rules contained in this file is used in subsequent chapters in some cases of `eval` queries.

 One way we would recommend evaluating each chapter is to read through the corresponding isolated Makam code in these files, load the file